noisebridge/PythonClass/course/strings/README.md

 * [itertools](https://docs.python.org/3.7/library/itertools.html) provides even more advanced manipulation of strings and collections.

-# Who this course is for
+# Who is this course for?
 This class is intended for beginners.
 Students with some experience with the material often enjoy covering it again and seeing a few new tricks.
 Students who have not used Python before may have trouble keeping up, and are encouraged to schedule some time with the instructor through the meetup page to get started.